RBGKew/bioinfo-utils/docs/Other_Services/External_SFTP_Service.md

 Click the connect button

 #### MacOS/Linux - command line
-Once the ssh Key pair has been set connect to the sftp:
+Once the ssh Key pair has been set you can connect to the sftp specifying the private key:

-	sftp user@sftp.kew.org
+	sftp -i /home/.ssh/private_key user@sftp.kew.org

 once connected use the below commands to transfer files